flutter/website/src/docs/get-started/flutter-for/android-devs.md

   }
 ```

-You can view the layouts that Flutter has to offer in the
+You can view some of the layouts that Flutter has to offer in the
 [widget catalog][].

 ### How do I add or remove a component from my layout?